-- (a) one life preserver or buoyant vest for each person on board; - (b) one life buoy; - (c) one bailer or manual bilge pump; - (d) one anchor with not less than seventy-five feet of rope attached; - (e) one sound-signalling apparatus; and - (f) three hand-held red flares, one pocket mirror, and either one waterproof flashlight or one hand-held red flare and two parachute flares, in effective working condition.
+- 81. (1) A vessel of length of over twenty feet but not exceeding forty feet overall shall carry not less than- - (a) one life preserver or buoyant vest for each person on board; - (b) one life buoy; - (c) one bailer or manual bilge pump; - (d) one anchor with not less than seventy-five feet of rope attached; - (e) one sound-signalling apparatus; and - (f) three hand-held red flares, one pocket mirror, and either one waterproof flashlight or one hand-held red flare and two parachute flares, all in a watertight container.

-- (2) Any such vessel which is power-driven or equipped with a cooking or heating appliance shall carry not less than- - (a) one carbon dioxide fire-extinguisher of not less than ten pounds content: or - (b) one dry-chemical extinguisher of not less than six and one quarter pounds content,
+- (2) Any such vessel which is power-driven or equipped with a cooking or heating appliance shall carry not less than- - (a) one carbon dioxide fire-extinguisher of not less than ten pounds content; or in effective working condition.

+(b) one dry-chemical extinguisher of not less than six and one quarter pounds content,
-82. (1) A vessel of a length of over forty feet overall shall carry not less than-

-Safety equipment on vessels exceeding 40 feet

-(a) one life preserver or buoyant vest for each person on board;

-- (b) two life buoys;

-- (c) one anchor with not less than one hundred feet of cable or rope attached;

-- (d) one manual bilge pump;

-- (e) one sound signalling apparatus; and

-- (f) three hand held red flares, three parachute flares and one orange smoke signal,

-in a watertight container.
+- 82. (1) A vessel of a length of over forty feet overall shall carry not less than- - Safety equipment on vessels exceeding 40 feet - (a) one life preserver or buoyant vest for each person on board;(b) two life buoys; - (c) one anchor with not less than one hundred feet of cable or rope attached; - (d) one manual bilge pump; - (e) one sound signalling apparatus; and - three hand held red flares, three parachute flares and one orange smoke signal, in a watertight container.